coriouslien/cuda-gemm-kernels/environment/setup.md

 1. Go to **Settings → Security → Secure Boot**
 2. Set Secure Boot to **Disabled**
 3. Press **F10** to save and exit
-Then plug in your Ubuntu USB and boot from it — on MSI you can hit **F11** at startup for the one-time boot menu to select your USB drive directly without changing boot order permanently. (**Note**: MIS is F11)
+Then plug in your Ubuntu USB and boot from it — on MSI you can hit **F11** at startup for the one-time boot menu to select your USB drive directly without changing boot order permanently. (**Note**: MSI is F11)

 If you don't see "Fast Boot" option, but you have the following set up:
 Full Screen Logo Display: Enable